philippe-lavoie/blender-fountain-addon/README.md

 This add-on allows Blender to use [Fountain](https://fountain.io/) to describe the storyboard or screenplay if you prefer.

+## Installation

+Do the usual install from disk by specifying that you want to install from disk.
+You can grab the release from [GitHub](https://github.com/philippe-lavoie/blender-fountain-addon/releases).

+- In File / User Preferences, select add-ons
+- Click on "Install Add-on from file"
+- Save user settings
+- The addon is inside the Animation tab of the toolbar

 ## Features

-This add-on allows you to:
+This animation add-on allows you to:
 - Import a fountain script
     - This adds markers to elements inside the script like
         - Section headers